San Francisco Brazilian Butt Lift – BBL

 Depending on how much liposuction was done and how much fat was transferred, you’ll see your final results as soon as three months after the surgery, though it could take as long as six months to see the full final results.*

-Brazilian Butt Lift FAQs
+San Francisco Brazilian Butt Lift Frequently Asked Questions

-Q: I have a really flat butt.
+I have a really flat butt.
 Will a Brazilian butt lift help give me more of a boost?

-A: A Brazilian butt lift surgery can not only enhance the shape, but it can create a completely new shape to your butt if you’re unhappy with what you have now.*
+A Brazilian butt lift surgery can not only enhance the shape, but it can create a completely new shape to your butt if you’re unhappy with what you have now.*

-Q: I’m very thin, and I don’t think I have enough fat to transfer to my butt.
+I’m very thin, and I don’t think I have enough fat to transfer to my butt.
 Are there other options?

-A: In slimmer patients, some extra fat can be collected from the arms, inner and outer thighs.
+In slimmer patients, some extra fat can be collected from the arms, inner and outer thighs.
 However, if you don’t have enough donor fat for your procedure, there is a higher risk contour irregularities from the liposuction.
 For those who are very lean with not enough donor fat, gluteal implants may be the only way to achieve the desired aesthetic.
 However, there are added risks such as higher risk for infection, capsular contracture, as well as looking and feeling less natural.
 Other treatments such as Sculptra injections are also available to thinner patients.
 Although not as dramatic as fat transfer, Sculptra can create subtle refinements in the shape of the butt.

-Q: My butt has a great deal of cellulite on it.
+My butt has a great deal of cellulite on it.
 Can my Brazilian butt lift help alleviate that dimpled appearance?

-A: Cellulite appears when fat pushes its way through the connective tissue under the skin, resulting in a dimpled and uneven surface.
+Cellulite appears when fat pushes its way through the connective tissue under the skin, resulting in a dimpled and uneven surface.
 It’s possible to see some improvement in cellulite after a Brazilian butt lift, however there is also the chance that the increase in fat can place additional pressure on that tissue, making the appearance worse.
 If cellulite is a concern, Dr. Sieber may recommend treating the cellulite first before completing a Brazilian butt lift.

-Q: I want to create a natural appearance.
+I want to create a natural appearance.
 Is this possible with a Brazilian butt lift?

-A: Yes, in fact, the procedure was designed specifically to create a more natural appearance than butt-reshaping implants.
+Yes, in fact, the procedure was designed specifically to create a more natural appearance than butt-reshaping implants.
 During a Brazilian butt lift, your body’s own fat is used whereas butt implants involve inserting shaped implants which can look unnatural and move oddly.

-Q: What can I do to maximize the amount of fat that will survive after my Brazilian butt lift?
+What can I do to maximize the amount of fat that will survive after my Brazilian butt lift?

-A: The most important thing to do is to follow San Francisco Bay Area Dr. Sieber’s post operative instructions.
+The most important thing to do is to follow San Francisco Bay Area Dr. Sieber’s post operative instructions.
 You will need to avoid putting direct pressure on your butt for at least the first two weeks, so you’ll need to sleep on your stomach and place a pillow or rolled towel under your thighs.
 It’s also important to wear proper compression to reduce swelling, and to eat enough calories to sustain your body through the healing phase.
 To have the best chance of long-lasting results, continue a healthy lifestyle and be prepared to maintain rather than lose weight after your procedure.
 The newly transferred fat cells will behave like the rest of the fat in your body and are susceptible to weight fluctuations, which could impact the final result.

-Q: How long will my Brazilian butt lift last?
+How long will my Brazilian butt lift last?

-A: Although the butt will naturally change over time due to aging and gravity, a Brazilian butt lift has long-lasting results because the body is being reshaped by transferring fat cells from one area to another.
+Although the butt will naturally change over time due to aging and gravity, a Brazilian butt lift has long-lasting results because the body is being reshaped by transferring fat cells from one area to another.
 You can maintain and extend your results by keeping your weight stable and living a healthy lifestyle.
 Fluctuations in weight can affect the volume in the butt, and change the results.

-Q: If I can’t sit on my butt, how am I supposed to rest or sleep?
+If I can’t sit on my butt, how am I supposed to rest or sleep?

-A: It may seem daunting to avoid sitting for several weeks, but there are a few tips and tricks!
+It may seem daunting to avoid sitting for several weeks, but there are a few tips and tricks!
 For example, you can roll up a towel or yoga mat and place it under your thighs when you sit.
 This removes the pressure from your butt and places it onto your thighs.
 There are several butt pillows on the market as well.
 You can rest or sleep on your stomach or side (as long as fat wasn’t transferred to your hips).

 *Disclaimer: Results may vary from person to person.
 Editorial content, before and after images, and patient testimonials do not constitute a guarantee of specific results.
 For more information contact San Francisco Bay Area Brazilian Butt Lift Expert Dr. Sieber.